autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 ## Abstract

-Autoware defines two categories of interfaces.
+Autoware defines three categories of interfaces.
 The first one is Autoware AD API for operating the vehicle from outside the autonomous driving system such as the Fleet Management System (FMS) and Human Machine Interface (HMI) for operators or passengers.
-The second one is Autoware Component Interface for internal components to communicate with each other.
+The second one is Autoware component interface for components to communicate with each other.
+The last one is the local interface used inside the component.

 ## Concept